In Defense of Friendship

 Toxic Independence Culture

-Certain social media self-help experts of questionable qualifications are keen to spread the message that you must learn to be happy on your own, that if you crave companionship you are lacking self-love and inner strength.
+Certain social media self-help experts of questionable qualifications are keen to spread the message that you must learn to be happy on your own and that if you crave companionship, you lack self-love and inner strength.

 Too Cool for School